xingchen0123/xingchen0123.github.io/index.md

 ## Working in Progress
 - "Free riding and promotion: how border effect of pollution influences promotion tournament in a multitasking context" with Hanchen Jiang and Jiaheng Ling.
-- "People's attitudes towards the Dynamic COVID-Zero Strategy" with Jianhua Xu and Jiakun Zheng.
+- "Counterfactual thinking and public attitude toward risk policies—— the case of covid-19" with Jianhua Xu and Jiakun Zheng.
 - "Land Reform, Consultative Democracy and Political Trust: Evidence from China's Collective Forest Tenure Reform" with Yuanyuan Yi.
 - "Economic Efficiency, Abatement Cost and Environmental Tax for Firms in China: A Shadow Price Approach" with Xuan Wang, Tianyang Xi and Jintao Xu.
 - "Coordinated Environmental Regulation in China" with Yana Jin.